 For many hair restoration patients, it could take up to a year before you will see the complete results of your hair transplant.
 Though you’ll be able to see the new shape of your hairline immediately after the procedure, the hair grows gradually over the course of the first several months after the surgery.

 By about the nine-month mark after surgery, roughly 80 per cent of your new hairs will be growing in, and the results will be very noticeable.
 By the one-year anniversary of your transplant, your results should largely be complete.

 FUE Surgery at the Toronto Hair Transplant Centre

-As one of the pioneers of FUE, Dr. Jones was the first doctor in the world to perform large-scale hair transplants using this method.
-Today, he regularly performs 3,000- to 4,000-graft FUE cases in a single day.
-As a full-time specialist in hair restoration surgery, Dr. Jones has personally helped patients from every corner of the globe get the fuller, thicker head of hair they have been dreaming of.
+As one of the pioneers of FUE, Dr Jones was the first doctor in the world to perform large-scale hair transplants using this method.
+Today, both he and Dr Huber regularly perform 3,000- to 4,000-graft FUE cases in a single day.
+As full-time specialists in hair restoration surgery, our doctors have personally helped patients from every corner of the globe get the fuller, thicker head of hair they have been dreaming of.

 If you are self-conscious about your thinning hair and ready to do something about it, contact the Toronto Hair Transplant Centre today at 877-789-4247